 What makes the difference?

 What is the specific learning point that you could take forward in these kind of situations?
 In my blog I always try to avoid to share specific details that might identify a certain individual or company.
 My contribution to others is grounded in the trust that information, and especially feelings, remain in the context in which it is generated.
-So to answer this question from a meta position I would say: inspiration, interaction and a focus on human success factors
+So to answer this question from a meta position I would say: authentic inspiration, embracing differences and a focus on human success factors

 * The COO, five managing directors, the management assistant and I jointly prepared and facilitated the two day learning event.